soxueren/atsd/api/sql/examples/join-using-entity.md

 # Join Using Entity

-`USING entity` modifies the default JOIN condition, it uses entity to join rows from merged tables instead of the default entity and tags.
+`USING entity` modifies the default JOIN condition.
+It uses the entity to join rows from merged tables instead of the default entity and tags.

 ## Join without `USING entity`